kodecocodes/i9t/app-thinning/app-thinning.markdown

 ## On Demand Slicing Explanation [Theory]

-Now that you have provided the infratstructure for Apple to slice your Asset Catalog resources, it's time to take a more aggressive approach at limiting content.
-That is, "lazily downloading", where you only get the resource when it will be needed (in the near future).
+Now that you have provided the infratstructure for Apple to slice your Asset Catalog resources, it's time to take a more aggressive approach at limiting content on the initial download.
+That is, you'll incorporate "lazily downloading", where you only get the resource when it's needed immediately or in the near future.

 The primary class responsible for dealing with on-demand resources is called **NSBundleResourceRequest**.
 This class is responsible for fetching the resources that need to be downloaded from the App Store.

+Wait so what's a resource?
+A resource can be a number of things, an image, images, NSBundles, NSBundleResourcesRequests can load a number of things--it just can't be executable code (what about steganography?).

+Time to whip out the coding skrillz.
+Navigate to **MapChromeViewController.swift** and hunt down the **downloadAndDisplayMapOverlay** function.
+It is here that you will replace the content of an MKTileOverlay rendered on the device instead of online.

 In order to mark a resource as downloadable for on-demand resources, you simply need to tag it.
-Xcode will take care of the hard work packaging and sending the information to the App Store.
+Xcode will take care of the hard work of attaching this resource to a separate directory and make it available to download from the App Store.